FDSN/SeedLink/docs/protocol.rst

     authenticates a user.
 Successful authentication un-hides restricted stations/streams that the user is authorized to access.
 Responds with "OK" if authentication was successful, "ERROR AUTH" (see :ref:`error-codes`) if authentication failed or "ERROR UNSUPPORTED" if command not supported.
 In any case, access to non-restricted stations is granted.
 Type can be TOKEN or USERPASS, possibly more in the future.

 ACCEPT *format_list*
     *format_list* is a space separated list of formats accepted by the client.
-Each element of the list is a number from 1 to 255.
-By default all formats are accepted.
+Each element of the list is a number from 0 to 9 or a letter from A to Z. By default all formats are accepted.

 GETCAPABILITIES
     returns space-separated server capabilities as a single line terminated by <cr><lf>.